 The Best Window Treatments In Boston For Back Doors07/19/2016Holly Perron Do you have cheap blinds on your back door that bang against the glass pane every time it’s shut?
 Or is your back door glass still uncovered because you don’t know what to cover it with?
-Covering your back door with the right window treatments allows you to enjoy the light and outside view of your Boston backyard and gives you control over light and privacy - without the noise of blinds or any other window covering that bangs against the glass when you shut the door.Durability is one of the first things to consider when finding a back door window treatment.
+Covering your back door with the right window treatments allows you to enjoy the light and outside view of your Boston backyard and gives you control over privacy and light - without the noise of blinds or any other window covering that bangs against the glass when you shut the door.Durability is one of the first things to consider when searching for a back door window treatment.
 It needs to be durable enough to take the door’s repetitive motions and short exposure to outside elements.
 It should also add privacy while complementing your style.Whether your back door is a sliding glass door, a french door, or a regular swing out door with a glass window, discover the best back door window treatments in Boston to fit your needs.Plantation Shutters That Are Attached To Your Door Faux wood plantation shutters are great for back doors because the shutter panels are tightly attached to your door.
 So when you swing open your doors, the shutters move with the door and don’t swing around on the glass.
 You can tilt the shutter louvers open so light comes through or close them for privacy.
 The shutter panels can swing out when it’s time to clean the glass on the door.Sunburst Shutters’ Polywood® faux wood shutters are durable and can withstand the constant motion of your back door.
 They’re crafted from a composite material which resists humidity and fading.
 The shutters won’t chip or peel because of temperature or humidity changes.
-Polywood shutters also make your home more energy efficient by reducing heat transfer through the window.Sliding glass doors or french doors that are attached to your deck or patio can be tricky to cover because of their handles and large glass panes.
+Polywood shutters also reduce heat transfer through the window to increase your home’s energy efficiency.Sliding glass doors or french doors that are attached to your deck or patio can be tricky to cover because of their handles and large glass panes.
 Plantation shutters are customizable.
 They can be cut out around large or irregular shaped handles and can be installed on any size of glass.
 Plantation shutters can also cover bi-fold doors or sliding panels for a sliding door.
 You’ll have pristine custom shutters that remain tight to your door.
-And you can effortlessly open and close the shutters and your door.Custom Shades Shades are a back door window treatment that is easy to personalize.
+And you can effortlessly open and close the shutters and your door.Custom Shades Another back door window treatment that is easy to customize to your home is shades.
 They come in multiple patterns, colors, and material.
 You can retract them to the top to see the view outside or pull them down to decrease the light.
 Additional options include light and privacy liners which allow you to tailor them to your needs.
 Shades we recommend for doors with glass are Roman shades, cellular shades, and roller shades.
 Roman shades form a stack at the top of the shade but are smooth when pulled down to the bottom.
 Cellular shades have small pleats that form a honeycomb shape from the side.
 These pleats create small air pockets that help insulate the glass.
-Roller shades have a tube at the top that the shades roll down from.If your door is subject to relentless sun or humidity, choose shade material that is resistant to moisture and heat.
+Roller shades come down from a tube at the top.You’ll want shades made from material that won’t be affected by heat and moisture if your door is exposed to relentless sun or humidity.
 Shades aren’t as energy efficient as Polywood shutters, but you can block some temperature loss by using liners, thicker materials, or cellular shades.
 Be aware that shades are more likely to fade when compared to shutters.You can add hold down brackets to shades so they don’t swing around when the back door moves.
 One disadvantage of shades is you can’t cut the shade around non-standard door handles.Choose The Back Door Window Treatment That’s Perfect For YouWant more ideas for your back door window treatments in Boston or window treatments for your living room, home office, or kitchen?
 Look through our idea gallery and Ultimate Room Guide.
 And if you’re ready to purchase window treatments call us at 781-352-2205 to schedule a free in-home consultation.
 One of our window treatment professionals will come to your house and help you choose the perfect window treatment for your home.
 Contact us today!